 Can I be a Resident Adviser and an Orientation Leader at the same time?
 We are happy to work with first-time or returning RA's to accommodate employment in our office and the housing office.

 How are Orientation Leaders trained?
-Orientation Leaders register for a 3-credit General Studies course in Spring Quarter that meets on Tuesday and Friday mornings.
+Orientation Leaders register for a 3-credit General Studies course in Spring Quarter that meets on Tuesday and Thursday.
 The course will be credit/no credit and will prepare Orientation Leaders to successfully facilitate an Advising and Orientation program.
 Orientation Leaders will also be required to attend a 2-day overnight student leadership summit where they will continue planning for the Advising and Orientation program, and develop the team that will carry them through the summer.
-Training and program preparation concludes the week before programs start when Orientation Leaders will take part in an intensive one week training program so that they can "fine tune" all of the skills and information they need during the Advising and Orientation programs.
+Training and program preparation concludes the week before A&O sessions begin when Orientation Leaders will take part in an intensive multiple week training days so that they can "fine tune" all of the skills and information they need to be successful.